Paul Kelly, parishioner at Ss Mary & Michael, Settle, and project lead for the Refugee ReSETTLEment Community sponsorship Group, sends this update.

 Once they arrived we had no immediate plans to do extra fundraising but two recent events were wonderfully arranged entirely independently of the group: a concert in St Alkelda’s, Giggleswick, the musicians offering their skills for free, and a week later the annual Quiz Night hosted by the staff of HSBC Bank.
 It was great fun, the rugby club was packed out, and it topped £1000 on the night, which the bank will match £ for £.
 An amazing effort that helps ensure we can continue high quality support for Settle’s new family.

 In another surprise this autumn we made the nominations for New Community Sponsorship Group of the year at an award ceremony in Canada House.
-We didn’t win but Cath Mackenzie (ESOL lead on far right) and I (third from left) had a great chance to network with other groups, and get a photo with one of the presenters – spot Dr Who (Peter Capaldi) at the back of the picture!
+We didn’t win but Cath Mackenzie (ESOL lead on far right) and I (third from left) had a great chance to network with other groups, and

 It is strongly reassuring to know we have such support, and any dissent in the town community has been pleasingly little.
 Welcoming the family just wouldn’t be possible without the backing of many people in and around Settle.